nikydix/nikydixcom-7810d/about.md

 If I was to share my learning in a traditional blog, I would learn something in private, then write about it, then publish it, and eventually you might read it.

 A digital Garden is different.
-It is not finished work that is published in one go, but grows and evolves, just like a real Garden!
+It is not finished work that is published in one go.
+Instead, but grows and evolves, just like a real Garden!
 This means, I will be writing here and learning at the same time, and you will be able to peek in and watch or see what I learn!

 A digital Garden is also different in that it is not a linear stream of content.
 Instead, it is known as Topographic!
 This means all the different posts and articles create a landscape of different topics, that are related and that can be freely explored, again, just like a real garden!